Kenny, Australian Capital Territory: History

+Urban development within the suburb commenced in 2021, with construction beginning on an $85 million high school, catering for years 7 to 10.
+Opening in time for the 2024 school year, the facility was officially named Shirley Smith High School on 20 May of that year.

+Facilities

+The Bimberi Youth Justice Centre is located in Kenny.
+The facility houses 10-21 year olds on remand or serving a custodial sentence.

+Transport

+Kenny is served by the Well Station Drive station on the Canberra light rail network.
+ACTION bus route 18 deviates via the Bimberi Centre several times per day, connecting to Gungahlin and Dickson Interchange.
+The Bimberi Centre can also be reached by a short walk from Sandford Street light rail station is also available.

 Geology

 Located in the suburb is part of Sullivans Creek, which flows on into Mitchell.
 This is the lowest point at 582 m.
 The high side is on the east, with creeks flowing in the south west direction.
 The suburb is fairly flat.
 The geology of the area is mudstone and shale from the Canberra Formation of middle Silurian age.
 Around the creeks is plenty of alluvium.